pedrochans/hackathon-inditex-data-recommender/README.md

 A2: Submit your solution via Git.
 Once your code and predictions are ready,commit your changes to the main branch and push your repository.
 Your submission will be graded automatically within a few minutes.
 Make sure to write meaningful commit messages.

 #### **Q3: I cannot see any result for my function in Task 2**
 Make sure you have written the programming language you are using in the `language.txt` file.
-You must write one of these three oprions: Python , R, Java.
+You must write one of these three options: Python , R, Java.